janko/rodauth-rails/README.md

 end
 ```

-The above configuration uses `#deliver_later`, which assumes Active Job is
+This configuration calls `#deliver_later`, which uses Active Job to deliver
-configured.
-It's generally recommended to send emails in a background job,
+emails in a background job.
+It's generally recommended to send emails
-for better throughput and ability to retry.
-However, if you want to send emails
+asynchronously for better request throughput and the ability to retry
-synchronously, you can modify the code to call `#deliver` instead.
+deliveries.
+However, if you want to send emails synchronously, modify the

-The `#send_email` method will receive whatever object is returned by the
+configuration to call `#deliver_now` instead.

-`#create_*_email` methods.
-But if that doesn't suit you, you can override
+If you're using a background processing library without an Active Job adapter,
-`#send_*_email` methods instead, which are expected to send the email
+or a 3rd-party service for sending transactional emails, this two-phase API
-immediately.
-This might work better in scenarios such as using a 3rd-party
+might not be suitable.
+In this case, instead of overriding `#create_*_email`
-service for transactional emails, where emails are sent via HTTP instead of
+and `#send_email`, override the `#send_*_email` methods instead, which are
-SMTP.
+required to send the email immediately.

 ### Migrations